 Respond to reviews.
 Businesses in financial services and insurance that take the time to respond to reviews see an average 1.48 star rating improvement on average.

 "We make sure to respond to all 1-3 stars within a few minutes to hours," Arnett says.
-"We've only had 20-30 one to three-star reviews in the past 3 years but each time, we reach out to the branch manager, the loan officer, and the consumer right away, making sure the consumer feels heard and validated."
+"We've only had 20-30 one to three-star reviews in the past 3 years but each time, we contact the branch manager, the loan officer and the consumer right away, making sure the consumer feels heard and validated."

 In fact, in a few instances, the consumer not only deleted the negative review but changed it to 5-stars, according to Arnett.

 Want to learn more about how you can implement these strategies?
 Register for the webinar we are hosting on 12 November with Adobe, CapGemini and Forrester here.